Residential contractor license renewal information

 Fee reductions and streamlined online renewal process among changes for 2017 business license renewal

 About half of all residential building contractor and remodeler licenses expire March 31, 2017, and DLI is currently accepting license renewal applications.
 Instructions for renewing these licenses are provided below.

-For completed license renewals that are received by DLI on or before March 31, 2017, the total renewal fees are:
+For completed license renewals that are received by DLI on or before March 31, 2017, renewal fees are:

 - If gross annual receipts are less than $1 million, the renewal fee is $565.

 - If gross annual receipts are between $1 million and $5 million, the renewal fee is $665.

 - If gross annual receipts are more than $5 million, the renewal fee is $765.